Misinformation versus Facts: Understanding the Influence of News Regarding COVID-19 Vaccines on Vaccine Uptake: Results

-Some of the control variables are significantly associated with the vaccination rate.
-Demographically, 1 percent increase in the fraction of male population is negatively associated with the relative change of the vaccination rate ($B=-0.11, SE = 0.03, p<.01$).
-No statistically significant relationship is found between the percentage of persons aged 65 and over, which is within our expectation, since this demographic group is among the first batches who are eligible for the COVID-19 vaccines in the U.S. By the time of our study period, over 78\% of the people aged 65 years and over have received at least one dose~\cite{cdc2021data}.
-As for the race and ethnicity, the percentage of {\tt White alone, not Hispanic or Latino} ($B=0.00, SE = 0.00, p<.1$) and the percentage of {\tt Asian alone} ($B=0.04, SE = 0.01, p<.001$) are both positively associated with the vaccination rate.
-The patterns of the demographic variables are in consistent with the ongoing vaccination trends~\cite{cdc2021data}.
-With respect to the educational level, 1 percent increase in the percentage of persons aged 25 years and over with a Bachelor's degree or higher is positively associated with the vaccination rate ($B=0.00, SE = 0.00, p<.001$).
-Socioeconomically, per capita income (in 2019 dollars) is negatively associated with the vaccination rate ($B=-2.68e-7, SE = 4.90e-8, p<.001$).
-Furthermore, the daily COVID-19 confirmed cases is positively associated with the vaccination rate ($B=0.36, SE=0.06, p<.001$).
-The shares of the 2020 National Popular Vote of Biden is positively associated with the vaccination rate ($B=1.31e-4, SE=1.36e-5, p<.001$).
+For the control variables, on the one hand, some of them variables are significantly associated with the vaccination rate.
+As for the race and ethnicity, the percentage of {\tt Asian alone} ($B=0.39, SE = 0.19, p<.05$) is positively associated with the vaccination rate, while the percentage of {\tt Black or African American alone} is negatively associated ($B=-0.23, SE = 0.06, p<.001$).
+With respect to the educational level, one percent increase in the percentage of persons aged 25 years and over with a Bachelor's degree or higher is associated with an approximately 5.56e-3 increase ($B=5.56e-3, SE = 1.38e-3, p<.001$) in daily new vaccinated people per hundred.
+Socioeconomically, per capita income (in 2019 dollars) is negatively associated with the vaccination rate ($B=-3.92e-6, SE = 1.12e-6, p<.001$).
+One percent increase in the percentage of urban population is associated with a 4.72e-4 increase ($B=4.72e-4, SE = 2.27e-4, p<.05$) in the vaccination rate.
+The vaccination rates are higher among the states with a relatively higher percentage of people voting for Biden ($B=5.31e-3, SE = 1.09e-3, p<.001$).
+On the other hand, gender, {\tt Hispanic or Latino}, {\tt Other}, the numbers of daily new confirmed cases and deaths are not found to be significantly associated with the vaccination rate.